IFFR-films in theatres

 Keenly observed drama about the position of Sami – the Laps – in Sweden in the 1930s.
 In Sami Blood we see through the eyes of a 14-year-old Sami girl (compellingly played by Lene Cecilia Sparrok) how prejudice and racial stereotypes can be gruesome obstacles.
 Assured debut by half Sami, half Swedish Kernell.
 Read more here.

-Pop Aye - from 29 June in theatres
+Pop Aye - in theatres now

 A disillusioned architect rediscovers Pop Aye, the elephant from his childhood, in the streets of Bangkok.
 Together they set off on a journey to the village where they grew up.
 Occasionally funny, occasionally moving road movie about two uprooted souls who meet the most colourful figures on their journey home.
 Winner VPRO Big Screen Award 2017.
 Read more here.

-Donkeyote - from 29 June in theatres
+Donkeyote - in theatres now

 Manolo wants to walk the Trail of Tears, the route used during the forced removal of Cherokee Indians to Oklahoma.
 But the 73-year-old Andalusian has chronic arthritis, speaks no English and more importantly: how will he get his trusty donkey into the US – and cure its fear of water?
 An ode to intransigence and friendship.Nominated for the VPRO Big Screen Award.
 Read more here.

-The Man (Mesteren) - from 26 October in theatres
+The Man (Mesteren) - in theatres from 26 October